JackGreenaway/Rgram/README.md

 Rgram is a Python library for performing regression analysis and visualisation.
 It provides tools for creating regression grams (rgrams) and performing kernel smoothing using Polars, a high-performance DataFrame library.
 The library is designed to simplify data analysis workflows and is compatible with `uv` for dependency management.

+Notes on regressograms can be found in section 4.4 of `García-Portugués, E. (2023).
+Notes for nonparametric statistics.
+Carlos III University of Madrid: Madrid, Spain.`

 ## Features

-- **Regression Gram (`rgram`)**: Analyse relationships between variables with support for binning by index or distribution and optional Ordinary Least Squares (OLS) regression calculations.
+- **Regressogram (`rgram`)**: Analyse relationships between variables with support for binning by index or distribution and optional Ordinary Least Squares (OLS) regression calculations.
 - **Kernel Smoothing (`kernel_smoothing`)**: Perform kernel smoothing using the Epanechnikov kernel for regression analysis.
-- **Flexible API**: Designed for ease of use with Polars DataFrames and LazyFrames.
+- **Flexible API**: Designed for ease of use and high performance thanks to Polars DataFrames and LazyFrames.

 ## Requirements

 - Python >= 3.11
 - `uv` for dependency management
-- Polars, NumPy, and other dependencies (managed via `uv`)

 ## Installation